Free car insurance calculator: Estimate your costs (2024)

 → Read more about what types of coverage a regular insurance policy includes

-A car insurance premium is just the amount you pay for coverage.
-The more coverage you buy, the more expensive your car insurance estimates will be.
+A car insurance premium is just the name for your regular car insurance payment.
+The more coverage you buy, the more expensive your car insurance will be.

-For example, if you only buy enough insurance to meet your state's minimum requirements, the car insurance estimate you get may be an average of 66% (or $1,184 per year) lower than a full-coverage policy that includes higher amounts of liability coverage plus comprehensive and collision protection.
+For example, if you only buy enough insurance to meet your state's minimum requirements, the car insurance estimate you get may be an average of 66% (or $1,184 per year) lower than a full-coverage policy that includes comprehensive and collision protection.

 We recommend getting as much liability coverage as you can afford, along with comprehensive and collision coverage.
-While getting fully covered means your insurance estimates will be higher, it's the best way to avoid paying for expensive medical bills and property damage out of pocket after a serious car accident.
+While getting full coverage means your rates will be higher, it's the best way to avoid paying for expensive medical bills and property damage out of pocket after a serious car accident.

 Set an amount you’re comfortable paying per month or per year and get multiple car insurance estimates to find the company that offers you the most coverage at the cheapest rates.